UUPharmacometrics/xpose4/cran-comments.md

 I have also run R CMD check on downstream dependencies of xpose4.
 No ERRORs or WARNINGs were found.

 ## Reason for submission
-A number of platforms were giving warnings about 'Documented arguments not in
+A number of platforms on CRAN check were giving warnings about 'Documented arguments not in
 \usage' in the r-devel checks.
 These are from a recent bug fix (PR#16223, see
 <https://bugs.r-project.org/bugzilla/show_bug.cgi?id=16223>)